ocaisa/shell-novice-es/episodes/04-pipefilter.md

 :::::::::::::::::::::::::::::::::::::::: keypoints

-- `wc` cuenta líneas, palabras y caracteres en sus entradas.
+- `wc` counts lines, words, and characters in its inputs.
-- `cat` muestra el contenido de sus entradas.
+- `cat` displays the contents of its inputs.
-- `sort` ordena sus entradas.
+- `sort` sorts its inputs.
-- `head` muestra las 10 primeras líneas de su entrada.
+- `head` displays the first 10 lines of its input.
-- `tail` muestra las 10 últimas líneas de su entrada.
+- `tail` displays the last 10 lines of its input.
-- `command > [file]` redirige la salida de un comando a un archivo (sobrescribiendo cualquier contenido existente).
+- `command > [file]` redirects a command's output to a file (overwriting any existing content).
-- `command >> [file]` añade la salida de un comando a un archivo.
+- `command >> [file]` appends a command's output to a file.
-- `[first] | [second]` es una canalización: la salida del primer comando se utiliza como entrada del segundo.
+- `[first] | [second]` is a pipeline: the output of the first command is used as the input to the second.
-- La mejor forma de utilizar el intérprete de comandos es usar tuberías para combinar programas sencillos de un solo propósito (filtros).
+- The best way to use the shell is to use pipes to combine simple single-purpose programs (filters).

 ::::::::::::::::::::::::::::::::::::::::::::::::::